-Listed here are just a few of the extraordinary open access subject-based digital collaborations one can discover online.
-Find others with a Google Search.
+Listed below are just a few of the extraordinary open access subject-based digital collections and collaborations one can discover online.
+One way to find others is with a Google Search.

 Grant funding has made possible much of the digitizing that has been undertaken in libraries, archives, museums, and historical societies.
 Repositories frequently collaborate on grant applications and then present their digitized holdings together in regional portals.

 Following are a few examples of some of the excellent resources that are available.
-Look for repositories where your subject is based to find digitize collections.
+Look for repositories where your subject is based to find digitized collections.

 The collections and digital projects included here are meant to illustrate the remarkable depth and variety of resources available.

-These are just a sampling to illustrate the various formats, subjects, and research possibilities that exist in freely available resources on a nearly infinite range of topics.
+These are just a sampling to highlight the research possibilities that exist in freely available resources on a nearly infinite range of topics.

-Our Beyond Wikipedia research guide is a handy place to quickly access digitized materials on the open web and in subscription databases.
+Visit our Beyond Wikipedia research guide to find digitized materials in open access sources and library databases.
 See the following pages for more information and links to sources:

 Digitized Texts: All types of texts including books, pamphlets, newspapers, magazines, transcripts, archives, and manuscripts.

-Images: Open source and subscription-based sources of images, photographs, illustrations, etc., from libraries, museums, archives, and other sources.
+Images: Photographs, illustrations, and other visual items from libraries, museums, archives, and other sources.

-Audio/Video: Access music, spoken word, speeches, radio, film, television, video, documentary, theatre, poetry, oral histories, and more in open access sources and library subscription databases.
+Audio/Video: Music, spoken word, speeches, radio, film, television, video, documentary, theatre, poetry, oral histories, and more.

 Government archives, whether national, state, or municipal are quite massive, holding millions of items.
 They usually have their own search tools, so when you are looking for digitized government records, you can usually go straight to the website of the agency to look there.